The focus of this webinar is on releases of liens also known as waivers and releases of liens, and the one thing you should do with every release.

 You also need to include the amount of money that you are expecting to receive.
 So, you cannot have a $10 conditional release because the condition is just the receipt of $10.

-3. As a general contractor, watch out for conditional releases from sub-subcontractors or suppliers to your subs.
+3. As a general contractor, watch out for conditional releases from sub-subcontractors or suppliers to your subcontractors.

 But if you are the contractor and you pay the electrician, and the electrician gives you a conditional release, once you show that you gave him the money, then the condition is satisfied, and the release is effective.
 But if you take from the electrician, the conditional release as well as a conditional release from his supplier, you pay the electrician, and you satisfied the electrician’s condition, but the electrician does not pay the supplier, then what you are holding is worthless.
 Because that condition of the supplier getting their money has not been satisfied.

 So, if you are getting conditional releases from people that you are not actually issuing the check to.
 You need to make a business decision.
-Do I trust them enough that I am going to that release?
+Can you trust them enough that you are going to send that release?
 That they are going to pay their bills?
 If not, you have two choices:

 Option 1 is to tell (like in the above example), the electrician that you will accept the conditional release from them, but you will not accept the conditional release from the supplier.
-So, you are not paying until you get the unconditional release from the supplier.
+So, you will not pay until you get the unconditional release from the supplier.

 Option 2 is to tell both the supplier and the electrician that you are going to issue joint checks and that you are going to control the conditions that will be put in place.
 You are going to give the electrician their money and give the supplier their money.
 If they accept the conditional release on those, then they know that you can satisfy those conditions because you are issuing the checks yourself.